 At the Track and Field World Championships in Stuttgart, Germany’s Heike Drechsler, Jamaica’s Merlene Ottey, Linford Christie and Colin Jackson (both UK) – PUMA’s Fantastic Four – all win Gold medals.

 Eyes of a Cat

 Linford Christie proves at a press conference prior to the Olympic Games in Atlanta that he's a true PUMA athlete.
 He appears wearing contact lenses that overlay his pupils with the PUMA cat, displaying his spirit for all to see.
-Our contact lens campaign later becomes a symbol for innovative marketing, not only in the sports industry but far beyond.
+The picture of Linford wearing the PUMA lenses spreads rapidly and is world famous ever since.

 Meanwhile, we sign on Serena Williams.
 Just a year later, she wins her first Grand Slam Tournament, the US Open.
 PUMA's cooperation with Serena doesn't end there.
 In 2002, PUMA and Serena Williams unveil the “Serena Williams Tennis Collection”.
 In the same year, we cause a stir worldwide with her skintight “Catsuit”, and she wins at Wimbledon, ranking as number one in the world for the first time in her career.

 With the Mostro, PUMA initiated one of the largest trends of the last decades.